openvinotoolkit/openvino/README.md

 ### Documentation

-#### User documentation
+**User documentation**

 The latest documentation for OpenVINO™ Toolkit is available [here](https://docs.openvino.ai/).
-This documentation contains detailed information about all OpenVINO components, providing you with essential details to create applications using binary OpenVINO distribution or your own  OpenVINO version without requiring source code modifications.
+This documentation contains detailed information about all OpenVINO components, providing you with essential details to create applications using OpenVINO without requiring source code modifications.

+**Developer documentation**

+[Developer documentation](./docs/dev/index.md) on GitHub contains information about architectural decisions implemented within OpenVINO components.
+It offers all the essential information required for contributing to OpenVINO.

 For additional resources and information, you can explore: